top of page

 Greens

 Greens are also important to rabbit health.
 They provide them with essential vitamins and minerals and are a part of their natural diet.
-Many times you will hear that a rabbit needs vegetables, really they need greens.
+Many times you will hear that a rabbit needs vegetables, but really they need greens.
 Starches and sugars in other veggies are not needed in their diet and can do more harm than good.
 The water in greens is also essential to keep them hydrated.
-Some rabbits are not big water drinkers, offering lettuce can help.
+Some rabbits are not big water drinkers, so offering lettuce can help.

 lettuce.png